 This fabric postcard was made from a photograph printed on cloth.

-I used Photoshop to manipulate the picture before adding white text.
-I saved the photo at 300 dots per inch, sizing it to fill an area slightly larger than 4" x 6".
+We used Photoshop to manipulate the picture before adding white text.
+We saved the photo at 300 dots per inch, sizing it to fill an area slightly larger than 4" x 6".